Information for Fund Managers

 - maintain records relating to its fund selection process and investment advisory business;

-- comply with contractual, legal and/or regulatory requirements; and
+- comply with contractual, legal and regulatory requirements; and

 - provide investment advice to clients.